18F/handbook/pages/hiring-staying-or-changing-jobs/resume.md

 preserving knowledge through research, sharing that knowledge through teaching and learning, and apply that knowledge through outreach and public service._

+DUTIES AND RESPONSIBILITIES:

-DUTIES AND RESPONSIBILITIES Developed and led college-wide content strategy combining current and prospective student needs with college goals for recruitment and retention.
+Developed and led college-wide content strategy combining current and prospective student needs with college goals for recruitment and retention.
 Worked as a member of a cross-functional team including designers, developers, business analysts, marketers, and well as